 Yogurt is also often listed on the menu.
 It is served in a glass, because it is to be drunk – a cevapi-chaser of sorts.
 We thought we were ordering sauce, which elicited a few odd stares when we poured it over our meals!

 The quality of cevapi ranges from greasy to gourmet.
 It is available as take-away street food or at sit-down Sarajevo restaurants, called cevabdzinicas.
-However, wherever you buy them, they are always inexpensive – about $2-5 per heaping serving.
+Wherever you buy them, they are always inexpensive – about $2-5 per heaping serving.

-We didn’t try any that we didn’t like, but the cevapi we liked best was from Cevabdzinica Zeljo 1.
-The Old Town Sarajevo restaurant is a busy spot – and ranks as one of the Best Restaurants Sarajevo Old Town.
-It can be difficult to find a seat!
-People stand on the sidewalk, waiting for space to become available in the outdoor seating area.
+We didn’t try any that we didn’t like, but the cevapi from Cevabdzinica Zeljo 1 was outstanding!
+Ranking as one of the Best Restaurants Sarajevo Old Town, it can be difficult to find a seat!
+People stand on the sidewalk, waiting for space to become available.

 We squeezed in at a table already partially occupied by other diners.
 The uncomplicated menu (basically: We serve cevapi, how many do you want?) makes ordering easy, with the one option being ‘with or without kajmak.’
-The better right way is with kajmak!
+We take ours with!
 MAP

 #2 BUREK: Traditional Sarajevo Cuisine

 For non-meat-eaters, other versions of the pastry are stuffed with cheese, potato or spinach.
-Just as with cevapi, there is a range in quality; burek is sold from restaurants in Sarajevo called buregdzinicas and can also be found in just about every bakery in town.
-Burek rings up even cheaper than cevapi at $1.50-$4 per heaping serving.
+Just as with cevapi, there is a range in quality.

-Top Tip: Cakum-Pakum is regarded as one of the Sarajevo Best Restaurants and the small interior fills up quickly!
-We recommend going early or you may have to wait for a table.
+Top Tip: Cakum-Pakum is popular and the small interior fills up quickly!
+We recommend going early.

 #4 PIZZA IN SARAJEVO

 Rarely do we make it out of a city without having pizza and Sarajevo was no exception.
 We love seeing how an international dish like pizza is tailored to specific regions.
-(For example, my favorite pizza place in Split, Croatia puts beans on their pizza!)
+For example, my favorite place in Split, Croatia puts beans on their pizza!

-What we find interesting about pizza in the Balkans is that locals eat pizza with ketchup.
-However, the ketchup is not a dipping sauce, but rather it is poured on the pizza pie in a spiral before anyone takes a slice.
-I was skeptical – Why would anyone want to ruin good pizza?! – but I have to admit, it worked!
+What we find interesting about pizza in the Balkans is that locals top it with ketchup.
+However, the ketchup is not a dipping sauce, but rather it is added on the pie in a spiral before anyone takes a slice.
+I was skeptical – why would anyone want to ruin good pizza? – but I have to admit, it worked!

 Pizza U2 Sarajevo